-If you’ve ever worked in customer service or spent a few minutes listening to an angry customer, you understand how crucial it is to get the job done right the first time.
+If you’ve ever worked in customer service or spent a few minutes listening to a frustrated customer, you understand how crucial it is to get the job done right the first time.
 Field service companies routinely track how successful technicians are at doing just that.
 They even have a term for it: first-time fix rate.
 This metric is one of the most important for a business because it plays a pivotal part in profitability.
 A poor first-time fix rate is an indicator of inefficiency.
 The company burns through excess time and resources from having to make repeat site visits.

 However, in contrast with other risks to revenue, a first-time fix rate is a controllable and correctable metric.
 In fact, with just a few tweaks to your existing processes, you could see substantial gains.
 That will make your customers happier and also helps in boosting your bottom line.
 Check out the three ways below to improve your company’s first-time fix rate.